projectcontour/contour/site/content/docs/main/architecture.md

 Daemonset is the standard deployment model where a single instance of Envoy is deployed per Kubernetes Node.
 This allows for simple Envoy pod distribution across the cluster as well as being able to expose Envoy using `hostPorts` to improve network performance.
 One potential downside of this deployment model is when a node is removed from the cluster (e.g. on a cluster scale down, etc) then the configured `preStop` hooks are not available so connections can be dropped.
+This is a limitation that applies to any Daemonset in Kubernetes.

 An alternative Envoy deployment model is utilizing a Kubernetes Deployment with a configured `podAntiAffinity` which attempts to mirror the Daemonset deployment model.
 A benefit of this model compared to the Daemonset version is when a node is removed from the cluster, the proper shutdown events are available so connections can be cleanly drained from Envoy before terminating.